 2. Why are many parts of the Zoo currently closed?

 We're open 364 days a year, so from time to time we may need to temporarily close areas of the Zoo for maintenance to keep everything looking great all year long.

 Our walk-through bird exhibits, including Seal and Penguin Coast, Forest of Birds and Flamingos, which were recently closed as a precautionary measure to prevent transmission of Avian Influenza, are now re-opening.
 These closures were in place in line with guidance from DEFRA (the Department for Environment, Food & Rural Affairs) to protect our birds, many of which are of high conservation value.

 Food and drink is currently being served in a temporary café situated in a large marquee on the main lawn.
 This is because we are working on developing an exciting new restaurant called The Hide.
 The Hide is due to open early this summer.
 We apologise for any inconvenience while this work is underway.

 Splash water play area is closed for the winter period as it is too chilly for paddling until the warmer weather arrives.
-Our red panda and fruit bat enclosures will be closed from 20 March-3 April for essential maintenance work.

 3. Will the Zoo benefit financially from the new pricing strategy?

 Bristol Zoo Gardens is a conservation and education charity and relies on the generous support of the public not only to fund its important work in the Zoo, but also its vital conservation and research projects spanning five continents.